getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 Additionally, like the OpenTelemetry SDK, the Sentry JavaScript SDK will follow [DefinitelyType's version support policy](https://github.com/DefinitelyTyped/DefinitelyTyped#support-window) which has a support time frame of 2 years for any released version of TypeScript.

+Older Typescript versions _may_ still work, but we will not test them anymore and no more guarantees apply.

 ## 2. Behavior Changes

 ### `@sentry/core` / All SDKs